silenTKnight-sudo506/ZPlayer/README.md

 ## 📌 Overview

-**Z Player** replaces repetitive, text-heavy file managers with a sleek, card-driven media interface for local video playback.
+**Z Player** replaces repetitive, text-heavy file managers with a sleek, card-driven media interface for local video and audio playback.
 Designed with performance and modern mobile aesthetics in mind, it provides low-latency playback alongside native drag and gesture shortcuts.

 ---